 Is it normal for my dog to gently bite my hand?

-Yes, it’s normal for your dog to bite your hand.
-Dogs have a strong desire to play and interact with their owners and other humans, especially when they are young.
+It’s normal for your dog to bite your hand because they have a strong desire to play and interact with their owners and other humans, especially when they are young.
 In fact, puppies will often bite at their mothers’ noses until they are older and more capable of biting back.

 This behavior can be modified if you’re willing to do some training.
 For example, if your dog is biting at your fingers while you’re trying to pet him, try interrupting the action by saying “no” firmly.